 Attending the 2017 NYA planning weekend was a great way to get to know people, and by the time the bus arrived at Gartmore House in the summer of 2017 there were already plenty of familiar faces welcoming me.

 I feel reassured about the future of the Church

 The Youth Assembly was very uplifting.
-Most attendees are one of a very small number of young people within their own individual congregations, but at NYA everyone suddenly find themselves thrown in to a large group of people of similar age and beliefs, and it’s a wonderful thing to experience.
-I found it a very visible way of seeing God at work, and it was reassuring sign of what an exciting future the Church of Scotland has with so many young people committed to sharing their faith with one another.
+Most attendees are one of a very small number of young people within their own individual congregations, but at NYA everyone suddenly finds themselves thrown in to a large group of people of similar age and beliefs, and it’s a wonderful thing to experience.
+I found it a very visible way of seeing God at work, and it was a reassuring sign of what an exciting future the Church of Scotland has with so many young people committed to sharing their faith with one another.

 The Youth Assembly has also given me many other opportunities to explore my faith.
-Within Glasgow Presbytery we have a monthly meet up for people aged 18-25.
+Within Glasgow Presbytery we have a monthly meet-up for people aged 18-25.
 This consists of some familiar NYA faces along with some not so familiar and is another great way of exploring faith together with other young people.
 I am also attending the General Assembly as the Presbytery of Glasgow’s youth representative in 2018 and look forward to learning more about the work of the National Church, which is another opportunity I would not have without the NYA.

-A National Youth Assembly Regular
+A National Youth Assembly regular

 Dana McQuater reflects on their journey with the National Youth Assembly as someone who will be attending their third Assembly this year.

 I have attended the Youth Assembly two years in a row, and recently attended the planning meeting for 2018 NYA – and I cannot wait to see old friends and make new ones at the next event.